Iconic Foods of Canada: British Columbia

 5. Wild Pacific Salmon

 Photo of Sockeye Salmon, from Daily Catch Seafood

 There are lots of great fish to be had off the coast of BC: halibut, Pacific cod, sablefish, lingcod and tuna are a few.
-But when one thinks of British Columbia, it is salmon that comes to mind!
+But when one thinks of foods of British Columbia, it is salmon that comes to mind!
 The coastal First Nations of BC are thought to have one of the world’s oldest fisheries, and salmon continues to be central to aboriginal traditions and diets.